makyo/writing/content/commissions.md

 * You send me the form below, which contains requests for character descriptions, events and story ideas, and moods.
 If I like it, I'll choose it and get in touch with you.
 * I come back to you with a short outline that we can workshop.
 Once we agree, you pay 50% (refundable).
-* You'll then get a draft for approval, at which point you can make small changes --- rewrites will be $10 per 1000 words.
+* You'll then get a draft for approval, at which point you can make small changes --- rewrites will be 2.5¢ per word.
 At final approval, you pay the second 50% (non-refundable).
 * You get a final version of the story as a fully-typeset PDF, plus whatever formats you want for posting (ODT, Markdown, FA's BBCode, Google Docs, etc).

 #### Licensing